Back to All Events

 EXPECTED OUTCOMES

-A set of innovative, youth-led solutions to financing for sustainable local development challenges, documented in a post-event report.
+1. A set of innovative, youth-led solutions to financing for sustainable local development challenges, specifically addressing the identified themes of climate financing, digital tools and domestic resource mobilization, youth engagement in local government finance and debt, and innovative private finance for young entrepreneurs, documented in a post-event report.

-Enhanced capacity of youth to develop and advocate for financing solutions.
+2. Enhanced capacity of youth to develop and advocate for financing solutions across these key thematic areas.

-Increased awareness among FFD4 delegates and stakeholders of the potential of youth-led innovation.
+3. Increased awareness among FFD4 delegates and stakeholders of the potential of youth-led innovation in tackling specific financing gaps related to the hackathon themes.

-Strengthened networks and partnerships between youth, UN agencies, development banks, the private sector, and civil society.
+4. Strengthened networks and partnerships between youth, UN agencies, development banks, the private sector, and civil society to support the implementation and scaling of thematic solutions.

-Recommendations for integrating youth perspectives into financing for development policies and practices.
+5. Recommendations for integrating youth perspectives into financing for development policies and practices drawing directly from the solutions and insights generated across the thematic tracks.

-Selected solutions will be shared with FFD4 stakeholders, and youth participants will be invited to join a follow-up working group to support implementation and advocacy or Top solutions will be shared with relevant UN agencies and development partners, with opportunities for ongoing mentorship and support to pilot or scale these ideas in participants’ home communities - select the one that reads better.
+6. Top solutions will be shared with relevant UN agencies and development partners while the youth participants will be invited to join a follow-up working group with opportunities for ongoing mentorship and support to pilot or scale these ideas in participants’ home communities.

-More about the target audience, format and methodology of the hackathon is explained in the next sub-sections A and B.
+More about the target audience, format and methodology of the hackathon is explained in the next sub-sections.

 TARGET AUDIENCE